-The special identifiers Precondition and Postcondition control the status of preconditions and postconditions.
-If a Precondition pragma is encountered, it is ignored if turned off by a Check\Policy specifying that Precondition checks are Off or Ignored.
-Similarly use of the name Postcondition controls whether Postcondition pragmas are recognized.
 The check policy is OFF to turn off corresponding checks, and ON to turn on corresponding checks.
 The default for a set of checks for which no Check\Policy is given is OFF unless the compiler switch '-gnata' is given, which turns on all checks by default.

-The check policy settings CHECK and IGNORE are also recognized as synonyms for ON and OFF.
+The check policy settings CHECK and IGNORE are recognized as synonyms for ON and OFF.
 These synonyms are provided for compatibility with the standard Assertion\Policy pragma.
+The check policy setting DISABLE causes the second argument of a corresponding Check pragma to be completely ignored and not analyzed.